surajkumar214/DAS2021-Group-4/group_04.md

         Underdispersion test

     data:  .
-    z = -18.196, p-value < 2.2e-16
+    z = -17.657, p-value < 2.2e-16
     alternative hypothesis: true alpha is less than 0 sample estimates:
          alpha
-    -0.3865605
+    -0.3806268

-The negative value of aplha (-0.39) is significant because the p\_value for the hypothesis test is (0).
+The negative value of aplha (-0.38) is significant because the p\_value for the hypothesis test is (0).
 Figure displays the underdispersed variance.
-Therefore, we can’t rely on Wald’s test for inference in the possion model.
+Therefore, we can’t rely on Wald’s test for inference in the above model.
 Rather, we perform analysis with quasi-poisson model that adjusts variance for both overdispersion and underdispersion.
 We resort to F test and do step by step variable removal to choose the best fitting model.